kevinkim101/financial_stock_data_modelling/README.md

 # Tradings Strategies with Autoregression

-So after conducting various tests on our linear models, namely between AR and ARIMA.
-ARIMA of course just being a buffed version of Autoregression.
-Of Course all the models do is forecast the future prices.
+So after conducting various tests on our linear models, namely between AR and ARIMA, ARIMA of course just being a buffed version of Autoregression, we came to the conclusion of using AR as our main model.
+All the models do is forecast the future prices.
 This ability alone is useless unless you are able to build a profitable trading strategy around it.

-You may say, well from the looks of the modelled graph, and the error values they seem to predict price 100% perfectly.
+You may be a bit confused because from the looks of the modelled graph and the error values they seem to predict price 100% perfectly!?
 Why aren't people using these strategies to make millions?
 Also it can't be that hard to create a trading strategy if you can “SEE INTO THE FUTURE”.

 Well if it really were that simple I would not be sitting here and writing this. (and I certainly would not have gotten my Citadel application rejected 5 times).
 The main issue with regression models is their limited look ahead period.
-We are working with daily data (since we are poor), and you can see from the PACF plots that really only the previous day price has some bearing on our predicted price.
+We are working with daily data (since we are poor), and you can see from the PACF plots that our models rely only on the previous day's price.
 This also means that our AR model can only reasonably predict one day into the future.

 ![wacky line graph](project_name/reports/figures/wacky_line_graph.png?raw=true "1 day + 1 + n day prediction line graph")